 The settings made in the Setup Utility affect how the computer performs.
 Before using the Setup Utility, ensure that you understand the Setup Utility options.
-Only change settings appropriate for the way you use the computer.

 This chapter provides explanations for Setup Utility options.

 The Standard Configuration

 A standard configuration has already been set in the Setup Utility.
 However, we recommend that you read this chapter in case you need to make any changes in the future.